-In some complicated cases, the court will schedule a hearing to make a decision on what the temporary orders should be.
-This hearing is usually held about four to six weeks after you file the paperwork.
-You must attend the hearing.
+In some cases, the court will schedule a hearing to make a decision on what the temporary orders should be.
+This hearing is usually held about 4 to 6 weeks after you file the paperwork.
+You must attend the hearing if one is scheduled.

 Once the court decides on the temporary orders, you need to do what they say until your divorce is finalized.

 The court will ask you and your spouse to come to a “pre-trial hearing” or “settlement conference” to discuss the terms of the divorce.
 Some courts may ask you to work with a mediator to come to agreement.
 Prepare for this meeting by bringing information about your income, expenses, property and debts.

 In this hearing, you will tell the judge what you and your spouse agree on and what you don't.
 The judge may ask for more information so they can make a fair decision.

 If you and your spouse can agree on all the terms of the divorce, you can give your finished plan to the judge.
 If the judge agrees with it, and thinks that you have given all the information they need, you may be able to finalize your divorce right away.

 You must either agree on or prove the "grounds," or reason, for your divorce during this hearing.
 Most couples simply agree that they are “incompatible,” which means you no longer get along.
 If your spouse does not attend the hearing, does not agree that you're "incompatible" or if your grounds for your divorce are something other than "incompatibility," you will need to do more.
 You will need to call witnesses and present evidence to support your reason for divorce.